Battleground (2014): Storylines

 The event comprised nine matches, including two on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

-At Money in the Bank, John Cena won a ladder match for the vacant WWE World Heavyweight Championship to become a 15-time WWE World Heavyweight Champion.
+At Money in the Bank, John Cena won a ladder match for the vacant WWE World Heavyweight Championship to become a 15-time WWE world champion.
 The next night on Raw, Triple H scheduled Cena to defend the title at Battleground in a fatal four-way match against Roman Reigns, Kane, and Randy Orton.

 On the June 30 episode of Raw, AJ Lee returned to WWE (her last appearance was the Raw after WrestleMania XXX) and defeated Paige for the Divas Championship for a second time.
 On the July 11 episode of Smackdown, AJ was scheduled to defend the title against Paige at the event.

 On the June 30 episode of Raw, it was revealed that WWE Intercontinental Champion Bad News Barrett suffered an injury on the June 27 episode of SmackDown when he was thrown into the barricade by Jack Swagger.
 Due to this, he was stripped of the championship.
 Michael Cole also announced that there would be a Battleground Battle Royal at Battleground for the vacant WWE Intercontinental Championship.
 On the same episode, Cesaro, The Great Khali, Kofi Kingston, and Damien Sandow were added to the battle royal.
 On the July 1 episode of Main Event, Dolph Ziggler, Rob Van Dam, Ryback, Curtis Axel, and Big E were added to the match.
 On the July 4 episode of SmackDown, Alberto Del Rio and Bo Dallas were added to the match.
 On the July 7 episode of Raw, Fandango and Sheamus were added to the match.
 On the July 14 episode of Raw, Sin Cara, The Miz, Titus O'Neil, Xavier Woods, Zack Ryder, Heath Slater, R-Truth, Adam Rose, and Diego were added to the match.
 At Battleground, it was announced that Bad News Barrett was to award the Intercontinental Championship to the winner of the battle royal.
 On July 16, Sandow and Rose were pulled from the battle royal.
 On July 20, Sandow was reinstated into the battle royal and Fandango was pulled from the battle royal.
 Van Dam did not appear in the battle royal due to an injury.